Home / Academics / Departments / World Languages & Cultures Department

 - Students who place in a language at the 102 level or higher and take a course in the same language in the World Languages and Cultures Department at Bradley University can receive Retroactive Credits.

 Students who test at the 202 level or above are required to complete only one course at that level to qualify for the B. A. With the consent of the instructor, students may elect to take a course at a higher level than the indicated placement level.
-Native and near native speakers of languages offered by the department are placed individually on the basis of the level of language competence in their native language.
+Native and near native speakers of languages offered by the department are placed individually based on the level of language competence in their native language.

 Placement Tests